North Fair Oaks, California: Geography and climate

 North Fair Oaks is located at (37.475170, -122.203506).

-According to the United States Census Bureau, the area has a total area of 1.2 sqmi, all of it land.
+According to the United States Census Bureau, the area has a total area of 1.2 sqmi, all land.

 Proximity to mountains by the Pacific coast and the San Francisco Bay creates a microclimate that makes the area sunny and warm with temperatures moderated by ocean and bay breezes most of the time.
 Similar conditions are also found on the Canary Islands and the Mediterranean coast of North Africa.
 This local microclimate is centered on nearby Redwood City which claims the slogan "climate best by government test".

 Law and government

 Essential services are provided through San Mateo County by the Board of Supervisors using input from the North Fair Oaks Community Council.
 They also are included within the boundaries of the Sequoia Healthcare District, which provides health care benefits supported by property taxes collected from District residents.

 Children attend elementary school in the Redwood City School District, but then attend Menlo-Atherton High School within the Sequoia Union High School District.